Generational Divide: Background

 Unlike the band's previous single, "Blame It On My Youth", "Generational Divide" uses a noticeably more aggressive and darker tone, while also being much shorter than most of the band's previous singles.

 The song is based on an argument Hoppus had with his son when driving him to the bus stop one morning before school.
 Afterwards, he went to the studio and wrote "Generational Divide" based on the fight.
 The theme of the song was "nothing changes if nothing changes."
 In an interview with Kat Corbett at SiriusXM's Lithium, Hoppus also explained that the song's brief length was the result of it being trimmed from a three-minute song preceding it.
 Initially, "Generational Divide" was a longer song with a very different structure: it shifted between three-quarter time and four-quarter time, which Hoppus described as reminiscent of the Beatles' "She's Leaving Home".
 In the end, the group preferred the snippet towards its conclusion where it grew faster, and simply decided to clip that portion off and release it.

+Composition

+Charlotte Krol of NME noted the song's hardcore punk nature, while Paul Brown of Wall of Sound described "Generational Divide" as "fast and furious pop punk".
+Chad Childers of Loudwire noted that, despite its short length, it remains "50 seconds of high energy rock".